20 Fun Mindfulness Activities for Teens & Kids: Useful Emotional Regulation Tools

 - Smell it.
-Do you feel any smells?
+Do you sense any smells?

-- Move it close to your mouth but don’t take it yet.
+- Move it close to your mouth but don’t take it in yet.
 Is your mouth watering?

-- Put in inside your mouth, but don’t bite it yet.
+- Put it inside your mouth, but don’t bite it yet.
 How does it feel in your mouth?